 Santa baby, put a present under the tree . . . a baby!
-As some families fill up their Christmas lists with the latest gadgets, other families gather around for the festival of lights.
+As some families fill their Christmas lists with the latest gadgets, other families gather around for the festival of lights.
 But the family who is preparing to welcome a new baby this month may just be trying to enjoy their last few silent nights!
-Parents expecting in December are enduring many changes during a busy time, so let’s focus on the fun!
+Parents expecting in December endure many changes during a busy time, so let’s focus on the fun!
 Here are seven fun facts about babies born in December.

 Fun Facts About December Babies

 The likelihood of you delivering your child on Christmas Eve or Christmas Day is rare.
 Because of the hustle and bustle and overall feeling of togetherness, this time of the year brings, parents are likely to CONCEIVE their children during this time.
 Those holiday days are two of the rarest birthdays!
 So, while your child may hit an age where they feel overshadowed by all that December brings, you can remind them that they are very special.
 They were your gift, tied with a rare red bow!